 Monitoring and Auditing the Plan

-This Wildfire Mitigation Plan will be presented to CDWP’s City Council and will present updates to this plan to the City Council on an annual basis.
+The Wildfire Mitigation Plan and any updates will continue to be presented and adopted by CDWP’s City Council on an annual basis.

-Additionally, a qualified independent evaluator will present a report on this plan to the City Council.

 Identifying and correcting Deficiencies in the Plan

 Based on the recommendations of its City Council, CDWP will correct any identified deficiencies.